General Data Protection Regulation (GDPR)

 What is the GDPR in simple terms?

 The General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) is a regulation by which the European Parliament, the European Council and the European Commission intend to strengthen and unify data protection for EU citizens.
 The GDPR aims to give EU citizens back control and transparency over their personal data, how it is used, by whom and for what purpose.
 Under the GDPR, personal data must be processed lawfully, fairly and in a transparent manner.
 As the GDPR is a regulation, it is legally binding; if you’re not compliant with the regulation then you’re breaking the law.
 It builds on the previous Data Protection Acts bringing more relevance to the technologies of today, in a world where data has become one of the most valuable assets of organisations.
-It comes into force on the 25th of May 2018 at which time businesses who do not comply may face significant fines of up to €20m or 4% of global annual turnover, whichever is greater.
+As of the 25th of May 2018 when the GDPR came into effect, businesses who do not comply, risk significant fines of up to €20m or 4% of global annual turnover, whichever is greater.

 Which businesses does the GDPR apply to?